CSSCorp/hybridfox/README.md

 *Caveat:* Hybridfox is an extension of an earlier version of Elasticfox, 1.6.x.

+# All About the Versions

+Hybridfox development is more focused on supporting all features of popular Private Cloud frameworks without breaking the EC2 functionality.

+## 1.7!
+Whats that?

+Thanks to David Kavanagh, from Eucalyptus Inc. We are out with 1.7, hybridfox, with all the features of Hybridfox and the latest of features of Elasticfox.
+Apart from that he has also included some cool features like.

+* Specifying an Endpoint(Region) as Eucalytpus or not
+* Defining a Default account for a particular region
+* Support for latest AWS Signing convention(which is also the Eucalyptus Enterprise's convention)

+Please feel free to, Download, Play and Rant in of any issues.

+## 1.6 & 1.7 - Japanese

+Thanks Ryo Watanabe for localizing Hybridfox to Japanese

+## 1.6 - Simplified Chinese

+Thanks Punkboyee for localizing Hybridfox to Simplified Chinese

 # Original Readme

 This is a Mozilla Firefox extension for interacting with Amazon EC2.
 The source code